Scalded by Hot Water in Your Apartment?

 140° | 5 seconds

 People usually take a bath or shower with water between 90 and 110 degrees Fahrenheit.
 So why does New York City require hot water at a minimum of 120°, only 4° below a dangerous temperature, to be delivered to your apartment?

 If hot water was delivered at a cooler temperature, by the time it arrived in your bathroom, it would not be hot enough, particularly with large apartment buildings in New York.

 You don’t take a shower or bath using 100% hot water.
 You mix it with cold water.
 If you did use 100% hot water, three minutes of using 100% hot water is a long enough time for someone realize that it is uncomfortably hot and add cold water or turn off the hot water before they will be burned.

 When your hot water causes a burn, you should consult with a personal injury burn lawyer in New York and call Personal Injury Dream Team™ for a free consultation.

 The Difference Between the Different Degrees of Burns

-This chart shows an image of your skin and the difference between a first-degree burn, second-degree burn and third-degree burn.
+This chart shows an image of your skin and the difference between a first-degree burn, second-degree burn, and third-degree burn.
 Second-degree burns and third-degree burns are serious burn injuries and can cause serious scars.
-Third-degree burns are full thickness burns which go through the dermis.
+Third-degree burns are full-thickness burns that go through the dermis.
 Third-degree burns usually require skin grafting.
 A fourth-degree burn involves injury to deep tissues, such as muscle, tendons, or bone.